What you should look for in a contractor

 Why it’s important: You need to know if your contractor carries general liability insurance for both commercial and residential projects.
 A sizable contractor will carry no less than $500,000 and usually around $1,000,000 of coverage.
 If your contractor’s insurance policy can’t cover potential damages, then the contractor would be personally liable.
 If he cannot cover the damages himself, you will have no legal recourse and will end up paying for any possible damages or injuries yourself.
 Many contractors are not financially stable and don’t carry proper insurance coverage to protect you against losses.
 Additionally, contractors who fail to provide workers’ compensation benefits risk severe government penalties and potentially company-ending lawsuits should an employee become injured.

 Quality Advantage Home Products can provide up-to-date insurance information to prove that we are fully backed by liability coverage.
-Just ask to see our see our certificate of insurance!
+Just ask to see our certificate of insurance!
 Do not deal with a contractor without seeing proof of their coverage or you will foot the bill for their mistakes.

 You can tell a great deal about a contractor based on what others are saying about them, particularly their past customers.
 The old advice of “ask for 3 references” is just too easy to fake.
 You’ll need to get a little tougher with your contractor to protect yourself.
 Insist that any contractor you’re considering can produce the things listed below to prove that their reputation is rock solid.